ericchiang/k8s/README.md

 [![GoDoc](https://godoc.org/github.com/ericchiang/k8s?status.svg)](https://godoc.org/github.com/ericchiang/k8s)

 This package holds a slimmed down Kubernetes client.
-It imports a [single external dependency][gogo-proto], compiles much faster than either of the offical clients, and won't bloat `vendor` directories.
+It imports a [single external dependency][go-proto], compiles much faster than either of the offical clients, and won't bloat `vendor` directories.

 The client uses Kubernetes' new support for [protobuf][protobuf] serialization.
 Are types are generated from canonical `.proto` files in the Kubernetes repo, and this package understands the custom wire format used to talk to the API server.
 However, the package API looks similar to the official client: